IKyriazis/WHACK/README.md

 ## How we built it
 Used NodeJS for the backend

-DataStax for the database; html, css, and js for the frontend
+DataStax for the database; HTML, CSS, and JS for the frontend

-Google Cloud Platform for the map api
+Google Cloud Platform for the map API

 Radar.io to track the user's location.